Cade Marlowe: Seattle Mariners

 Marlowe returned to Tacoma to begin the 2023 season.
 In 81 games for Tacoma, he batted .258/.338/.443 with 11 home runs, 52 RBI, and 29 stolen bases.
 On July 20, 2023, Marlowe was promoted to the major leagues for the first time, following an injury to Jarred Kelenic.
 He made his MLB debut that night as the starting left fielder for the Mariners against the Minnesota Twins.
 He went 0-for-3 with a walk.
 It took until his third game, on July 24, for Marlowe to earn his first base hit, a single off Twins starter Kenta Maeda.

 On August 3, Marlowe hit a 405-foot go-ahead grand slam, his second MLB home run, in the top of the ninth inning against Los Angeles Angels closer Carlos Estévez, giving the Mariners a 5–3 lead.
 He was the first Mariner to hit a go-ahead grand slam while trailing in the ninth inning or extra innings since Richie Sexson on September 19, 2005.
 Marlowe's Mariners season ended early, as he was optioned to Tacoma on September 11 when Kelenic came off the injured list.
 He slumped before his demotion, getting only 4 hits in his last 30 at bats.
 In 34 games during his rookie campaign, he batted .239/.330/.421 with three home runs, 11 RBI, and four stolen bases in six attempts.

 Marlowe began the 2024 season back in Tacoma.
 In 90 games with the Rainiers, he hit .236 with 13 home runs and 43 stolen bases, which paced the Pacific Coast League until he left the team in July and ultimately was fourth-most in the league in 2024.
 Marlowe was recalled by the Mariners on July 23 as Julio Rodríguez went on the injured list.
 In 8 games with the Mariners, Marlowe hit two singles and earned one walk in nine plate appearances.
 The Mariners optioned Marlowe to Tacoma on August 7, replacing him with Ryan Bliss.
 Marlowe did not play for the Rainiers again in 2024; he was placed on the team's injured list on August 29.

 Marlowe was designated for assignment by the Mariners on February 3, 2025.
 He cleared waivers and was sent outright to Triple-A Tacoma on February 7.
-He elected free agency on November 6.
+Marlowe made 52 appearances split between Tacoma, Everett, and the rookie-level Arizona Complex League Mariners, batting a cumulative .320/.411/.471 with four home runs, 26 RBI, and 14 stolen bases.
+He elected free agency following the season on November 6.